top of page

 Search Resources

-Running, especially ultrarunning, still lacks a reliable one-stop-shop race searching.
-Ultramarathon websites are spread out across the web and may not appear in anything but the most verbatim Google searches.
+Running, especially ultrarunning, still lacks a reliable one-stop-shop race search tool.
+Ultramarathon websites are spread out across the web and may not appear in anything but the most verbatim Google searches (example: "San Juan Solstice 50 Mile").
 If you're looking for a database of race dates, lengths, and locations like at RunSignup.com, here are some of the first places to begin the search for your first 50K.

 UltraSignup